2021 Bradford Bulls season: June 2021

-The upcoming match against Toulouse Olympique was cancelled due to travel restrictions from France regarding the ongoing Covid-19 pandemic.
+The upcoming match against Toulouse Olympique was cancelled due to travel restrictions from France regarding the ongoing COVID-19 pandemic.
 The Rugby Football League announced that the Bulls were granted a probationary elite license for their academy for a two-year period, renegading on their decision to take that license away.
 Bradford made it seven wins a row with a 31–12 victory over newly promoted Newcastle Thunder, Steve Crossley, Thomas Doyle, Jordan Lilley, Ellis Robson and Anthony Walker all scored tries for the Bulls whilst Lilley and Danny Brough kicked 5 goals between them.
 However the Bulls suffered a serious blow as star halfback Brough was ruled out for 12–14 weeks with a bicep injury.
 Loan signing Mitieli Vulikijapani was recalled by parent club Hull F.C. due to injury problems.
 Huddersfield Giants also recalled Ashton Golding and Oliver Wilson due to a number of positive Covid tests in their squad.
-The Bulls winning streak came to an end as the injury hit Bulls were ruthlessly taken apart by unbeaten Featherstone Rovers in a 44-0 riot.
+The Bulls winning streak came to an end as the injury hit Bulls were ruthlessly taken apart by unbeaten Featherstone Rovers in a 44–0 riot.
 Young forward Ethan O'Hanlon was loaned out to League 1 side North Wales Crusaders.
 Warrington Wolves recalled second rower Ellis Robson as their squad was depleted due to the England vs Combined All Stars match.
 With the injury to Brough, the Bulls announced the loan signing of former halfback Joe Keyes on a 2-week deal from Hull Kingston Rovers.
 The Bulls suffered back to back defeats for the first time this season as they lost 25–12 to Widnes Vikings, youngster Scurr and prop Walker scored the tries for Bradford.

 July 2021

 Bradford got back to winning ways with a hard-fought 30–16 win over 3rd placed Batley Bulldogs however they lost halfback Jordan Lilley to a rib injury.
 After the victory over Batley the Bulls announced that the loan deal for scrum half Joe Keyes was extended on a week by week basis.
-The following week Bradford were ruthless as they dismantled Oldham R.L.F.C. in a 54-22 thrashing, Keyes was the man of the match with a hat-trick of tries and nine goals in a 30-point haul.
+The following week Bradford were ruthless as they dismantled Oldham R.L.F.C. in a 54–22 thrashing, Keyes was the man of the match with a hat-trick of tries and nine goals in a 30-point haul.
 Young halfback Matthew Race was sent on loan to North Wales Crusaders in order to gain some first team experience.
-One again Hull Kingston Rovers allowed halfback Keyes to stay with the Bulls for an extra month following some good performances.
+Once again Hull Kingston Rovers allowed halfback Keyes to stay with the Bulls for an extra month following some good performances.
 In what could be described as the game of the season so far the Bulls fell agonizingly short to the unbeaten Featherstone Rovers in a thrilling 30–36 loss which was only settled by a late Dane Chisholm interception.
 The Bulls announced that they had signed former loanee and current York City Knights player Jordan Baldwinson one a one-week loan deal.